nermindonat/vue3-project/README.md

 ## Project description

 When you first enter the site, there is a “Call Us” button on the homepage.
-When I click on the button, I check whether the site is opened from a phone or a laptop.
-If the site is opened from a phone, when I click on the “Call Us” button, I redirect the number there to the phone's dialing field, i.e. the search field.
+When the button is clicked, I check whether the site is opened from a phone or a laptop.
+If the site is opened from a phone, I redirect the number on the “Call Us” button to the phone's dialing field.

-When I click on the email address in the contact information in the footer, I provide an email address using the “mailto:” protocol, which means that when the user clicks on this link, I open the default email client (e.g. Outlook, Gmail) and create a window ready to send an email to the default email address.
+When I click on the email address in the contact information in the footer, I provide an email address using the “mailto:” protocol.
+This creates a window ready to send an email to the default email address by opening the default email client (e.g. Outlook, Gmail) when the user clicks on this link.

-I added a contact form on the contact page, which is directly connected to the back-end I wrote with Nest.js.
+On the contact page I added a contact form, which is directly connected to the back-end I wrote with Nest.js.
 After entering all the required fields, I press the send button and save the data to the database.
 Here I print a return message indicating whether the message was successfully sent or not.
 I also show the address of the company on the map with the latitude and longitude information I have specified via google maps that I have added to the contact page.

 ## İmages
 ## Home Page